otto-de-legacy/jsonhome/README.md

 ## More Features

 The json-home format is nice for automatic discovery of RESTful services.
 Generating this format directly from source code is nice, because it will always be consistent with your application.
-Being consistent is also important for≤ human-readable documentation - and the information needed to generate such kind of documentation is more or less available in your source code.
+Being consistent is also important for human-readable documentation - and the information needed to generate such kind of documentation is more or less available in your source code.